yuhuang-lab/yuhuang-lab.github.io/_pages/service.md

 **Program Committee:** GI

-**Organizing Committee:** GI, the Rackahm Faculty Allies and Student Ally Diversity Speaker Series,  Eensemnble of Computer Science and Engineering Ladies + (ECSEL+)
+**Organizing Committee:** GI, the Rackahm Faculty Allies and Student Ally Diversity Speaker Series,  Ensemble of Computer Science and Engineering Ladies + (ECSEL+)

 **Other**: Opening Session Panelist for FSE, Panelist and Mentor for ICSE-SMeW